mhadaily/mhadaily.github.io/README.md

 #Note

-Remember to install all `gem` dependencies and user `bundler` to update them. if you have any problem please open an issue for me.
+Remember to install all `gem` dependencies and use `bundler` to update them. if you have any problem please open an issue for me.